Mark Ryan (actor): 2010s–present

-He has guest-starred in such TV shows as JAG, Real Time with Bill Maher and Alias and appeared in films such as Charlie's Angel, Convicted, The Thirst and The Prestige.
+He has guest-starred in such TV shows as JAG, Real Time with Bill Maher and Alias and appeared in films such as Charlie's Angels, Convicted, The Thirst and The Prestige.

 In mid-2009 Ryan directed the teaser/trailer for Blood Type, which was written by John Matthews and Wil Kinghan of Mythwood Films.
 The trailer was filmed on location at the Atlantis Bookshop in London and continued at the 12th century estate of Prebendal, Thame, Oxfordshire.
 The promo trailer for the project was accepted into the BAFTA Members' Short Film Showcase for March 2010.
 He was also featured on the LCD Soundsystem video Pow Pow directed by David Ayer.

-In late 2012 he recorded a cameo appearance in the NBC comedy show Community playing Constable Edmund, a new companion to Inspector Spacetime in an homage to BBC TV show Doctor Who.
-The show aired in early 2013.
+In late 2012 he recorded a cameo appearance in the NBC comedy show Community playing Constable Edmund, a new companion to Inspector Spacetime in an homage to the BBC TV show Doctor Who.
+The episode aired in early 2013.

 In 2015 Ryan appeared in the third season of Netflix' Cold War drama series Granite Flats, as well as starring in independent films STREET: The Movie and Any Bullet Will Do.
-He reprised his role as live-action stand-in for the robots Bulldog (WWII Tank) and The Lieutenant (Hawker Hurricane) in the fifth installment and the final film from the original trilogy of the Transfomers films, Transformers: The Last Knight.